derektypist/carousel-in-bootstrap/README.md

 ## Technologies

 This project uses HTML5, CSS3, Bootstrap 5.0.0-beta3 and Google Fonts (e.g. Nanum Gothic).
+Includes Popper and then the Bootstrap JavaScript Plugins.

 ## Testing